innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

 The bands shown on the *Coloured_bands* background are 60cm high.

-See if you can write a programme that drives the robot exactly the length of one of the bands by monitoring the `position` value of a one of the motors as the robot drives in a straight line.
+See if you can write a program that drives the robot exactly the length of one of the bands by monitoring the `position` value of a one of the motors as the robot drives in a straight line.

 How accurately can you cover the distance?
 (Don't panic, or waste too much time, if you can't...).
 Comment on your results.

 __Hint: how many degrees will the wheel need to turn for the wheel to turn 60cm?__

-__Warning: if you use a loop, put something in it that uses up simulator time and progresses the clock, or you may find that your simulator Python programme get stuck and hangs the browser. __
+__Warning: if you use a loop, put something in it that uses up simulator time and progresses the clock, or you may find that your simulator Python program get stuck and hangs the browser. __

 *Note: the `.position` value is returned as a string and should be converted to an `int` if you want to use it numerically.*
 <!-- #endregion -->